 Total Credits in Year Two 60

 • Dissertati on 30

-• or LM 408: Cantor Skills II (advanced) 30
+• ~- Cantor Skills II (advanced) 30

-• LM 407: Organ Skills II (advanced) 30
+• Organ Skills II (advanced) 30

-• LM 409: Liturgical Composition II 30
+• LM 409: or Liturgical Composition II 30

 Dissertation

 The dissertation is to be written under the direction of a member of the Faculty of Theology, and submitted by candidates by 3.00pm on the last Friday in June in Year 2.
 A grace period of two weeks applies.